 Install SqlBak App

-To connect this installation to your SqlBak account, you need to enter a secret key from your SqlBak account into this app.
-To get your key, go to SqlBak Dashboard, click the “Secret Key” button, then copy your key and paste it into the “Secret Key” field in the SqlBak app.
+To connect this installation to your SqlBak account, you need to enter a secret key.
+To get your key, go to the SqlBak Download page,

 Create a new job

 Click on Add new job link to start creating a new backup job.
 In the popup window, choose your server, set a “Backup Job” as the job type, and click on the “Create job” button.

 On the opened page, you’ll see all your backup job settings.
 As the server is chosen and connection to SQL Server is established, it’s time to choose databases that will be backed up.
 These settings can be found at the “Select databases” section.
 Click on it and select all databases you prefer to backup.

 Then select where to store the backups (backup destination).
 Click on “Store backups in destinations” and press the “Add destination…” button.

 Select “Dropbox” as a destination for your backups.